OVERVIEW

 Warnings and Precautions

-• TLS: Tumor lysis syndrome (TLS), including fatal events and renal failure requiring dialysis, has occurred in patients treated with venetoclax.
+• Tumor Lysis Syndrome (TLS): TLS, including fatal events and renal failure requiring dialysis, has occurred in patients treated with venetoclax.
 Anticipate TLS; assess risk in all patients.
 Premedicate with anti-hyperuricemics and ensure adequate hydration.
 Employ more intensive measures (intravenous hydration, frequent monitoring, hospitalization) as overall risk increases.

 • Neutropenia: Monitor blood counts.
 Interrupt dosing and resume at same or reduced dose.
 Consider supportive care measures.